Sairyss/domain-driven-hexagon/README.md

 - Try to avoid aggregates that are too big, this can lead to performance and maintaining problems.
 - Aggregates can publish `Domain Events` (more on that below).

-All of this rules just come from the idea of creating a boundary around Aggregates.
+All of these rules just come from the idea of creating a boundary around Aggregates.
 The boundary simplifies business model, as it forces us to consider each relationship very carefully, and within a well-defined set of rules.

 In summary, if you combine multiple related entities and value objects inside one root `Entity`, this root `Entity` becomes an `Aggregate Root`, and this cluster of related entities and value objects becomes an `Aggregate`.